Ganburu/Cyber-Portfolio/README.md

 7. What IPv4 address is likely attempting a brute force password attack against imreallynotbatman.com? **23.22.63.114**

-*(index=botsv1 sourcetype="suricata" "imreallynotbatman.com" | stats count by src_ip)* I used this SPL(Splunk) query because I wanted to know what IP addresses where communicating with the "imreallynotbatman.com" IP via suricata logs and how often via the stats count by SPL command .
-There where 3 Ip addresses.
-Two of which I am already familiar with.
+*(index=botsv1 sourcetype="suricata" "imreallynotbatman.com" | stats count by src_ip)* I used this SPL(Splunk) query because I wanted to know what IP addresses were communicating with the "imreallynotbatman.com" IP via suricata logs and how often via the stats count by SPL command.
+There were 3 Ip addresses and two of which I am already familiar with.
 The "imreallynotbatman.com" IP and the other Po1s0n1vy IP addresses which was doing the vulnerablity scan.
-This 23.22.63.114 IP is new and unfamiliar to me.
+This "23.22.63.114" IP is new and unfamiliar to me.
 This is could be the address that was performing a bruteforce attack on the "imreallynotbatman.com" domain.

 ![image](https://github.com/user-attachments/assets/8f7d0b29-4fbf-4f17-9998-c0dc88ee4770)